Main field(s) of study and in-depth level:

 Short repetition of basic concepts within wave physics, mechanical/acoustical waves: superposition, standing waves, beats, Doppler effect.
 Electromagnetic waves and optics: reflection, refraction, dispersion, phase and group velocity, Geometrical optics, optical instruments.
 Polarisation, optical activity, birefringence.
 Interference.
 Fraunhofer and Fresnel diffraction.
 Holography.
 Examples of radiation sources.
 Overview of manufacturing of optical components using modern technology.
 Laboratory exercises in ray optics, wave optics, interference, polarisation.
 Project assignment and mandatory hand-in exercises in optics.

 Lectures, exercise groups, laboratory exercises (attendance is mandatory), and project assignments.
 Guest lecture.
+The course makes use of subject integrated communication training with feedback and self evaluation.

 Written examination at the end of the course (4 credits ).
 Laboratory exercises with written and oral reports (1 credit).